 They are the great North American rivals, friendly neighbours who tease each other over everything from hockey to foreign policy.
 But is one superior to the other?
-Should you move to Canada or the USA?
+Should you be moving to Canada or the USA?
 Which nation would suit you best?

 To help you make your decision, we have put together a comparison of the Great White North and the Land of the Free, looking at all the most important aspects you should take into account, from visas and lifestyle to education and healthcare.